nbari/dbre/content/postgresql/upgrade.md

 In database: restore_test_dev1
 ```

+It can happen that you end in a loop because when installing the new libraries it will remove the old extensions, for this you can copy the `/usr/lib/postgresql/15/lib` to `/usr/lib/postgresql/15/lib.old` do the upgrade and then move back `lib.old` to `lib` this can help to run the upgrade since the extstensions need to be available in the old and new lib directory.

+> in RH based systems the libraries are in `/usr/pgsql-15/lib` and `/usr/pgsql-16/lib` respectively

 After fixing the missing libraries you can run the `pg_upgrade` command again and output should be like:

 ```txt